aitorres/barkr/README.md

             "<INSTANCE URL HERE>",
         ),
         # Barkr will write queued messages to this account, but will not read anything
-        # new posted to this account or queue anything from this account to other ones;
+        # new posted to this account or queue anything from this account to other ones.
-        # check `CohostConnection` implementation for details on how login happens
-        CohostConnection(
+        MastodonConnection(
             "Write only connection",
             [ConnectionModes.WRITE],
-            username="<USERNAME HERE>",
-            password="<PASSWORD HERE>",
+            "<ACCESS TOKEN HERE>",
-            project="<PROJECT HERE>",
+            "<INSTANCE URL HERE>",
         ),
         # Barkr will read new messages from this account to be queued onto others, and will
         # post new messages from other channels into this one as well.